benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- So ISR has all the same advantages and disadvantages as SSG
+- ISR has all the same advantages and disadvantages as SSG
   - The huge difference is that the HTML can actually **update w/o requiring a rebuild**
 - Maybe for the PDP we want the size availability to always be up-to-date...
   - so we still make that API call in the browser for every page request
 - But if we're ok with the price or the related products to be stale for a bit...
-  - We could pre-render those without having to call the API in the browser
+  - We could pre-render those UI pieces without having to call the API in the browser
-  - Then once the cache expired we'd get the a **new pre-rendered page** w/ updated data
+  - Then once the cache expired, we'd get the a **new pre-rendered page** w/ updated data
   - This provides a faster UX
 - If the data or imagery changed, those would get updated too
-- Like static-site generation, ISR works best for pages that are the same for everyone...
+- Like static-site generation, ISR works best for pages that should be the same for everyone...
   - but the difference is the data frequency needs
 - ISR is best for pages that are the same for everyone but need to update regularly
   - I'm thinking of headless CMS pages where UI changes can be hands-off by Engineering